realworldocaml/book/en/compiler-frontend.md

 As with any such stylistic debate, you should experiment with which system works best for you.
 Everyone agrees on one thing though: no matter what order you write them, production code should always explicitly define an `mli` file for every `ml` file in the project.
+It's also perfectly fine to have an `mli` file without a corresponding `ml` file if you're only declaring signatures (such as module types).

 Signature files provide a place to write succinct documentation and to abstract internal details that shouldn't be exported.
 Maintaining separate signature